-Capers are the small flower buds of the Capparis shrub, which grows in the Mediterranean.
-As they're picked by hand they're fairly pricey but they're a versatile store cupboard ingredient, and are good for adding a distinctive sour/salty flavour to many savoury dishes.
+Capers are the small flower buds of the Capparis shrub that grows in the Mediterranean.
+As they're picked by hand, they're fairly pricey, but they're a versatile storecupboard ingredient that's ideal for adding a distinctive sour/salty flavour to many savoury dishes.

 All year round.